Haywhyoh/FlexibugBeauty/FlexiBug_Development_Log.md

-# FlexiBug - Development Log
+# Botglam - Development Log

 ## Overview
-This development log tracks daily progress, decisions, blockers, and technical notes for the FlexiBug project.
+This development log tracks daily progress, decisions, blockers, and technical notes for the Botglam project.
 Each entry should be completed at the end of each development day or sprint.

 ---